Milk perfumes are trending for summer 2024 - here are our best picks for a fresh, cosy scent

 From sweet hints of coconut to rich, velvety cream, these multi-faceted milk perfumes are truly food for the senses...

-Though the list of best perfumes for women will always include the classic - from floral fragrances to vanilla blends - following the rise of skin scents, there's another genre of comforting but distinctive fragrances starting to garner attention.
-But rather than relying upon musky hints to give them that signature appeal, these perfumes draw on a different and potentially polarizing key note - milk.
+While the list of best long-lasting perfumes will always include the classics - from floral fragrances to citrus blends - with the rise in demand for skin scents, there's another genre of comforting but distinctive fragrances beginning to garner acclaim.
+But rather than relying upon musky and wood hints to give them that signature appeal, these perfumes draw on a different and potentially polarizing note - milk.

-Now, we know what you're thinking, we are, of course, not asking you to douse yourself in the semi-skinned milk you've got kicking about in the fridge.
-Nor do these scents draw any similarities to that sour smell that emanates from the carton after days of being open.
-Instead, these silky perfumes blend both rich and delicate lactonic accords to capture everything, from the sweetness of whipped cream to the delicate texture of cappuccino foam.
+Now, of course, we're not asking you to retire your best perfumes for women in favour of dousing yourself in the semi-skinned milk you've got kicking about in the fridge.
+Nor do these scents draw any similarities to that sour smell that emanates from the bottle, post-expiry.
+Instead, they combine rich and delicate lactonic accords to capture everything, from the smooth nuttiness of an almond milk latte to the sweetness of whipped cream.
 So, if you're intrigued or already a fan of gourmand scents - here are nine milk-themed fragrances to add to your collection...

 Vicken Arslanian is the founder of Commodity, a modern perfumery that champions simplicity as the new luxury.
 The brand is renowned for its chic and contemporary fragrances (which are all available in three different intensities), particularly their very own "Milk" scent.
 So naturally, we've quizzed Arslanian on what defines a milk perfume and why they're so popular right now...